 You normally earn interest on any cash sitting in your trading account, but the rate is often quite low.
 So it’s probably best to avoid keeping a lot of money stashed with your stockbroker.

-Stockbrokers in the UK must be regulated by the Financial Conduct Authority, which means they are also members of the Financial Services Compensation Scheme.
-If the company went bust, you could therefore get compensation up to £85,000 for any money or shares owing.
+Stockbrokers in the UK must be regulated by the Financial Conduct Authority, which means they are also members of the Financial Services Compensation Scheme (FSCS).
+If the company went into default, you could therefore get compensation up to £50,000 for any investments you lose.
 Assets held in a nominee account should also be ring-fenced.
+The FSCS limit for savings is £85,000 per individual, per institution.

 Boiler room scams